• Skip to primary navigation

 Instructions

-• In a large bowl, add flour, achiote powder, sazon and salt.
-Mix well.
+• In a large mixing bowl place the flour, achiote powder, sazón, and salt.
+Mix until combined.

-Use a cookie cutter to make mini empanadilla discs.
+Use a cookie cutter to make mini empanadillas

-• As you are making empanadillas, place discs in between parchment sheets or wax paper.
-(I cut my parchment/wax paper into 7 x 7 inches)
+• As you are making empanadillas, place discs in between parchment sheets or wax paper so they don't stick to each other.
+(I cut my parchment/wax paper into 7 x 7 in squares)

 Notes